openframeworks/ofSite/_documentation/sound/ofSoundPlayer.markdown

 _inlined_description: _

 Sets whether to loop once the end of the file is reached.
+Parameters:
+loop "true" to loop, default is false.